pertusa/ap/docs/ssl.md

 A single model of each family is selected: SimCLR[@simclr], BYOL[@byol], and VicReg[@vicreg].

-To understand these methods, you should first understand the basics of data augmentation.
+To understand these recent methods, you should first know the basics of data augmentation and the origins of SSL.

 ## Data Augmentation